 Aside from the fruit of some varieties, their pads are also edible and are widely used in different cuisines in Mexico, California, and Texas.
 And because of its ease of propagation and adaptive growth, the spineless prickly pear became a popular ornamental plant too.
 Through late spring and summer, the pad-like stems bear 3 to 4 inches of striking flowers that come in yellow, orange, pink, and red, depending on the variety (3).

 Native to the arid regions of the US, Mexico, and South America, these Opuntia cacti thrive in sunny areas.
-Well-drained sandy loam is preferred to retain just the right moisture for their growth.
-They are drought-tolerant plants so watering can be sparse.
+Place your prickly pear cactus in full sun for at least eight hours a day.

-Since the plant is mostly flat stems facing a uniform direction, it may benefit from stake support or protection from extreme windy conditions as well as the cold winter winds.
-A balanced fertilizer during the spring season will help keep the plant healthy, and if Spineless cacti were grown for their edible pad, a high-nitrogen fertilizer is recommended (3).
+A balanced fertilizer during the spring season will help keep the plant healthy, and if prickly pear cacti were grown for their edible pad, a high-nitrogen fertilizer is recommended (3).

 An Opuntia cactus can be grown from seeds planted in garden beds.
-A full-grown plant requires full sun but growing from seeds requires shade.
+A full-grown plant requires full sun but growing prickly pear cactus from seeds requires shade.
 This method may be easy but takes years to produce a plant.

 Other Uses